 Victim of Financial Fraud?
 Call Now

-Walter Bish (CRD #: 3214712), a broker registered with Smith, Brown & Groover, has been suspended by FINRA, according to his BrokerCheck record, accessed on December 12, 2024.
+Walter Bish (CRD #: 3214712), a broker formerly registered with Smith, Brown & Groover, was fired from that firm, according to his BrokerCheck record, accessed on July 30, 2025.
 Keep reading if you have questions about his alleged conduct as a broker.

 FINRA Suspension